sid12153/financial-risk-disclosure-analysis/architecture.md

 # Architecture

-This project implements a strict evidence-first retrieval workflow for analyst-style risk and disclosure analysis of SEC 10-K filings.
+This project implements a strict evidence-first workflow for analyst-style risk and disclosure analysis of SEC 10-K filings.

 Core rule:
 **Every response must be grounded in retrieved excerpts from indexed filings and must include citations.**
-If the system cannot retrieve relevant evidence, it must refuse.
+If relevant evidence cannot be retrieved or verified, the system must refuse.

 ---